vidarkongsli/www_kongsli_net/open_bekk_no/easy_els_installation_on_windows.md

 ```posh
 iex (new-object net.WebClient).DownloadString('https://get.scoop.sh')
 ```
-Any you are all set.
+And you are all set.

 ## Ready - loading your toolbox